mulho/topology-testcase/README.md

 To simulate the bug, just run `mvn package` which will run the test and fail.

 Note that I send one message twice, and receive 3 messages as an output, and the second message (printed on the console) has an empty array, which is the result of the `subtractor` in the aggregate function.

+It's my understanding that a message should be sent after both aggregate and adder functions are called, but not between them.

 # Background:
 I have a topology that aggregates on a KTable.
 This is a generic method I created to build this topology on different topics I have.